Hypnosis and Medicine

-The main worry of most people is that the hypnotherapist will have some sort of magical power over them.
+The main concern of most people is that the hypnotherapist will have some sort of magical power over them.
 There is no magic and the only power used is the power of the subject's own mind.

 Will the subject be totally unconscious?

-Is the patient subject under the therapist's control?
+Is the person under the therapist's control?

 Many people are aware of their breathing and what they are paying attention too - some report that trance gives them in many ways a wonderful sense of wellness and tranquillity.